Hepatitis B envelope Antigen and Hepatitis B envelope Antibody, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Disappearance of hepatitis Be (HBe) antigen or appearance of HBe antibody in serum does not completely rule out chronic hepatitis B carrier state or infectivity.
+Disappearance of hepatitis B envelope (HBe) antigen or appearance of HBe antibody in serum does not completely rule out chronic hepatitis B carrier state or infectivity.

-Consider administration of hepatitis B immune globulin and hepatitis B vaccine to individuals who have been exposed to patient's blood and/or body fluids.
+Consider administration of hepatitis B immune globulin and hepatitis B vaccine to individuals who have been exposed to patient's blood or body fluids.

 Performance characteristics of these 2 assays have not been established in patients under the age of 2 or in populations of immunocompromised or immunosuppressed patients.
 These 2 assays are not licensed by FDA for testing cord blood samples or screening donors of blood, plasma, human cell, or tissue products.